Adesh1306/chair-website/README.md

 # chair-website

-simple website of chair business
+simple website of chair business to just showcase your website